Classical African civilization: Oyo Empire

 Oyo Empire, a kingdom in present-day Nigeria, was founded in the 1300s.
 It was established by Oranmiyan of the Yoruba people of West Africa.
 The empire grew to become the largest Yoruba-speaking state through the organizational and administrative efforts of the Yoruba people, trade, as well as the military use of cavalry.
 The Oyo Empire was one of the most politically important states in Western Africa from the mid-17th to the late 18th century and held sway not only over most of the other kingdoms in Yorubaland, but also over nearby African states, notably the Fon Kingdom of Dahomey in the modern Republic of Benin on its west, and the Nupe and Bariba kingdoms up north.

 The Oyo were also known for their craftsmanship, especially in ironwork.
 All this trade made the Oyo Empire a rich one.
 This wealth was consolidated by the taxes it imposed on tributaries.
-For example, one tributary alone, the Kingdom of Dahomey, brought in around a million of money a year and Oyo spend all this money on military weapon.
+For example, one tributary alone, the Kingdom of Dahomey, brought in around a million worth of money a year and Oyo spend all this money on military weapons.